WaterS-MoYu/UE_PluginsModulesTemplates/README.md

 <h1>How To Use</h1>
-Choose one type of plugins or modules, Replace keywords in folders name & files names(can use python to run the script "UE_Templates_Rename.py") and keywords in cs files & c++ files(use code edit software such as VS Code)
+Choose one type of plugins or modules, Replace keywords in folders name & files names(use python directly run the script "UE_Templates_Rename.py" inside each type's folder)

+and replace keywords in cs files & c++ files(use code edit software such as VS Code)